 In the 2015 bacteria study, the electronic information of vancomycin, an antibiotic, was transferred to water using an electronic amplifier and tested against the growth of methicillin-resistant Staphylococcus aureus (MRSA).

 IC of Vancomycin against MRSA

 For all the studies, it was found that the water “charged” with the bioactive substance significantly inhibited the growth of the microorganism under investigation.
 For instance, water “charged” with metronidazole reduced the growth of the parasites Entamoeba histolytica and Trichomonas vaginalis and water "charged" with antifungal amphotericin B significantly decreased the growth of cultured Candida albicans.
 Similarly, electronically activated water samples of the antibiotic vancomycin resulted in a significant reduction in the growth of methicillin-resistant Staphylococcus aureus (MRSA).

 What does this mean?

 The evidence presented by Heredia-Rojas et al. suggests that it is possible to transfer antimicrobial information to water to inhibit the growth of microorganisms, though further experimental work is needed to fully understand the mechanism by which the electro-activated water mimics the activity of an antimicrobial agent.
-Nevertheless, these results support the future use of informational medicine, which includes infoceuticals, in the clinical realm.
+Nevertheless, these results support the future use of informational medicine and electromagnetic signatures, such as ICs, in the clinical realm.